awwright/http-progress/draft-wright-http-resume-request.md

 --- middle

+## Introduction

 This document describes a standard mechanism by which servers can address the location where a request is being processed, allowing subsequent requests to complete it, if interrupted.

-## Introduction

-HTTP is a stateless protocol, which implies that if a request is interrupted, there can be no way to resume that request.
+HTTP is a stateless protocol [RFC7231], which implies that if a request is interrupted, there can be no way to resume that request.
 This is not normally an issue if there is an alternate way of arriving at the desired state from an incomplete state transition.
 For example, if a download is interrupted, the user-agent may request just the missing parts in a Range request.
 However, if an unsafe request is interrupted before the client receives the response, there is no standard way of determining the result of that operation;